meilisearch/documentation/reference/api/settings.md

 ## Filterable attributes

-Attributes that can be used as filters for filtering and faceted search.
+Attributes in the `filterableAttributes` list can be used as filters for filtering and faceted search.

 To learn more about filterable attributes, refer to our [dedicated guide](/learn/advanced/filtering_and_faceted_search.md).

 ### Get filterable attributes